.github/workflows/ci.yml

 Framework-Specific Interception & Throttling Workflows #

-Playwright Route Intercept Patterns #
+Playwright Route Intercept with Latency Injection #

 File Context: tests/network-resilience.spec.ts & playwright.config.ts